 International students make up a very important part of the diverse fabric of the Bentley Graduate School of Business.
 The transition to graduate study in another country presents unique challenges and opportunities for learning.
 At Bentley, there is a network of professional staff available to assist in the adjustment to a new academic and personal environment.

 The Center for International Students and Scholars (CISS) team helps international students obtain the proper paperwork needed to study, conduct research and work in the United States.
 Their office can assist with visa advising, immigration documents and offers cultural adjustment and intercultural programs.
-Find out more information here: Center for International Students and Scholars.
+Find out more information here.

-English for Speakers of Other Languages (ESOL) Center/Graduate Tutorials: provides English language support in writing, reading and speaking in courses across the curriculum.
+We provide English language support in writing, reading and speaking in courses across the curriculum.
 Available to both graduate and undergraduate students.
 Students work on oral and written assignments that tailored specifically to their needs.
 Students can also improve pronunciation and work on accent reduction through tutorials combined with utilizing state of the art language technology in the CLIC lab.
-Find out more information here: International Graduate Tutorials and Workshops
+Find out more information here.